 Over the last two decades Rob has become increasingly involved with deer hunting, recently leaving the Island to reside on the mainland, and opening Fish and Game Taxidermy, as well as writing for fishing and shooting magazines.
 Wildlife photography is more than a hobby for Rob, it’s a part of his income as well.
 So where to from here?
 More of the same for a bloke who lives for the outdoor life.

 Ed’s Note.
 Rob Murton is a feature writer for the magazine and for many years wrote our Kangaroo Island column.
-Check out his taxidermy page on this website.
+Check out his taxidermy page.